Rhoades Science Center 117

 - Share a computer with one other part time student who agrees to joint responsibility.

 All users participating in the notebook initiative get new computers every 24–36 months, and software is upgraded at least annually.
-Notebook computer access includes Microsoft Office (Word, PowerPoint, Excel), video-production, and antivirus software; a computer carrying case; and a computer-exchange service in case of damage or corruption.
+Notebook computer access includes Microsoft Office (Word, PowerPoint, Excel) and antivirus software; a computer carrying case; and a computer-exchange service in case of damage or corruption.
 All VCSU graduates participating in the notebook computer initiative have the option to purchase the computer at the end of each lease.

 On-Campus IT Services